Furthering your education means expanding your career. We’ll help you get there.

 Pace University offers our graduate students a variety of options to help finance their education.
 In addition to scholarships and student loans, Pace also contributes with work-study programs, graduate assistantships and teaching assistantships.

 Graduate Assistantships are available to students who have shown academic accomplishment, skills, and related experience.
-Both full and part-time assistantships (in research and/or administrative positions) are available to qualified students.
+Full, part-time, and quarter-time assistantships (in research and/or administrative positions) are available to qualified students.
 Assistantship recipients receive Tuition Reimbursement and a stipend.
-Amounts awarded depend on whether the student is a full time or half time assistant.
+Amounts awarded depend on which assistantship is offered (full or part-time) assistant.
 Assistantships are given on a per-semester basis.

-To be considered, students should file the Graduate Assistantship application, which is available in the application for admission.
+To be considered, students should file the Graduate Assistantship application, which is available in the application for admission or directly with the school they belong to.
 Assistantships are awarded by the academic department through which the student is admitted.
 Due to the limited number of positions available, assistantships are very competitive.
 Students must meet QPA as well as enrollment requirements to be eligible.
 Once selected, students complete the paperless process by accepting their Graduate Assistantship position and completing new hire paperwork with Human Resources (if required).
 Students cannot have a graduate scholarship and graduate assistantship.

 Federal Work Study (FWS) is a program that allows students to earn money for educational expenses by working part-time.
 FWS eligibility is based on financial need and availability of funding.